robin-norwood/katacoda/organize-terraform-code/step3.md

 Now, update `main.tf`{{open}} to reflect these changes.

-First, update the bucket resource name and bucket name argument:
+First, update the bucket resource name from `dev` to `web`, and bucket name argument to use the new `var.prefix` variable:

 ```
 - resource "aws_s3_bucket" "dev" {